 I’m doing the same on those people’s blogs too and not helping their rate either.

 The question is am I actually concerned about this?
 The answer is yes and no.

 Blog Internal Linking

 Up until now I’ve not given too much thought to it.
-In order to improve that, I will be actively reviewing each post category and putting one together.
+To improve that, I need to be more aware of how everything fits together: old and new posts.

 How am I going to do that?
-Using an excel spreadsheet to work how best I can link posts by category.
+Using an excel spreadsheet to work how best I can link posts together.

 Adjusted Bounce Rate

-This is an alternative way to track your website’s visitors using Google Analytics based on the amount of time a user spends on your webpage.
+It’s an alternative way to track visitors using Google Analytics based on the time spent on your site.

-You could set Google Analytics to only record anyone who spends less than two minutes on your website as a bounce.
+You might set Google Analytics to record anyone who spends less than two minutes on your website as a bounce.

 It then doesn’t matter whether they click on another page or not, it’s all about the time they spend on your site.